TuxVinyards/qqX/README.md

 But just to be extra safe, while we are at Release 1.1.05, an extra layer of qemu-img disk health checks has now been added to the disk info function.
 Give it a try.

-Please remember that by using this software YOU become part of the community.
-Please report unnoticed errors!

 Your help at making this software better is appreciated.

 ### quickemu quickget X terminal project